 - In May 1943 the French proposed that the incomplete battleship Jean Bart be finished in a US yard and submitted two designs to the USN for review.
-The secondary battery for these proposals consisted of fifteen and seventeen 5"/38 (12.7 cm) Mark 32 twin mountings.
+The secondary battery in these proposals consisted of fifteen and seventeen 5"/38 (12.7 cm) Mark 32 twin mountings.
 Additional detail on this proposal can be found on the French 340 mm datapage.
 Neither of these conversions were carried out and Jean Bart laid incomplete until after the war.

 - Six Cleveland class cruisers were converted during the 1950s to Terrier and Talos missile cruisers by having their two 6"/47 (15.2 cm) and three 5"/38 (12.7 cm) stern mountings removed and either a twin Terrier or twin Talos missile launcher installed in their place.
 Four of these cruisers were further modified into fleet flagships which entailed removal of one of their bow 6"/47 (15.2 cm) mountings and two of their bow 5"/38 (12.7 cm) mountings in order to fit flag and communication spaces.
 The Baltimore class cruisers USS Boston (CA-69) and USS Canberra (CA-70) had their stern 8"/55 (20.3 cm) mounting and one of their stern 5"/38 (12.7 cm) mountings removed when they were converted into Terrier missile cruisers during the 1950s.